11 Things to do in Darwin, Australia’s Northern Territory

 There are a lot of things to do in Darwin.
 You may choose to revel in the rich history, get your share of retail therapy at the markets, or simply lose your heart in its natural beauty, but however you choose to spend your time, there are a few sites you simply can’t afford to miss.
-Read on to find out Darwin’s top points of interest, listed in no particular order.
+If you plan to add Darwin to your Australia tour itinerary, read on to find out Darwin’s top points of interest, listed in no particular order.

 Consisting of nine small islands, the Tiwi Islands are a popular point of interest in Darwin and also home to native Australian folk who are believed to have inhabited the islands for at least 7,000 years.
 The islands offer visitors a unique opportunity to immerse themselves in the vibrant cultures and rich history of the area, but they are also a great hangout for nature lovers looking to explore something off Australia’s beaten path.